 I have some bad news for you: Your target audience is hurting your business.

 That’s right.
-Contrary to popular belief, chasing your target audience isn’t helping you grow your business.
+Contrary to popular belief, zeroing in on your target audience isn’t the key to business expansion.

 It’s preventing you from growing.